 The writers behind this newsletter.

-Judith Hannah Weiss began writing at Time Magazine and has freelanced for 35 years.
-She has been honored by nominations for both The Pushcart Prize and The Best American Essay.
+Judith Hannah Weiss freelanced for Vogue and Vanity Fair and became a ghost.
+A Substack Bestseller, she has been nominated for The Pushcart Prize and The Best American Essay.
 Her posts take less than 2 minutes to read and include her own art.

 You can find recent issues that have been published by Dispatch from Bewilderness on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.